Country Water Profile

 This country profile combines World Bank API indicators with structured country feeds derived from JMP, AQUASTAT, and Aqueduct.
 Indicators come from different systems and years, so they should be interpreted together as a comparative public-data profile rather than a single harmonized statistical series.

-Data confidence: Indicators may come from different years and sources and should be interpreted together.
+Indicators may come from different years and sources and should be interpreted together as a comparative public-data profile rather than a single harmonized statistical series.

 Scroll to Top